-On radios where the volume control on the radios front panel also affects the AF level used by the X-Link, please take care that you have the volume control at the same fixed level at all times.
+On radios where the volume control on the radios front panel also affects the AF level used by the X-Link, please take care that you have the volume control, on the radio front panel, at the same fixed level at all times.
 If possible, make it impossible to change the volume knob.
 Probably "half volume" is the best setting to use.
 Too low or too high will give a distorted audio.